gsct123/chinook_analysis/README.md

 Note:
 1. Execute Chinook_PostgreSql.sql in Postgresql
 2. Execute Chinook.ipynb in Jupyter Notebook
+3. We'll be doing data extraction with sql and data visualization in Jupyter Notebook

 Conclusion & findings:
 1. USA, Canada, France, Brazil and UK are the top 5 countries with the most sales